microsoft/live-share/README.md

 By downloading and using Visual Studio Live Share, you agree to the [license terms](http://aka.ms/vsls-license) and [privacy statement](https://www.microsoft.com/en-us/privacystatement/EnterpriseDev/default.aspx).

-However, the contents of this repository are licensed under the MIT License (MIT).
+However, the documentation in this repository is licensed under the MIT License (MIT).

 Copyright (c) Microsoft Corporation